calipho-sib/cellosaurus-wikidata-bot/README.md

 - Some publications are not on Wikidata yet
 (Need to code functions to add them to Wikidata)
 - Need to integrate wdi_core.wdi_helpers.PubmedItem to code.
+- Need to plan 2-step process (add to Wikidata, and then update all lines)
+- Fix errors with NCIT when preparing files
+- Fix code to not re-run queries to wikidata.

 #### Progress